Alamance-Burlington School System

 The Alamance-Burlington School System is a school district covering Alamance County and the city of Burlington in the U.S. state of North Carolina.
 It was created in July 1996 by merging the respective systems of the county and city.

+The district covers all of Alamance County.

 For the school year of 2020-2021 it had 23,148 students (NC's 14th largest system) in 38 schools.